markusk/minibot/README.md

 Streams the RasPi camera image.
 Can be viewed with the ROS image_view component.
 Uses:
 - _src/camera.cpp_

+#### ground_control
+Controls and observes the robots status or sensors (remote).
+This part has to be started on a different computer than the robot.
+Uses:
+- _rqt_plot_
+- _joystick_control.launch_
+- _image_view_
+- _rviz_

 #### joystick_control
 Listens to a joystick and controls the robot directly (remote).
 This part has to be started on a different computer than the robot.
 The joystick/gamepad has to be connected to that computer, not the robot.
 Uses:
 - _nodes/joy_motor_listener.py_

 #### keyboard_control
 Listens to a keyboard and controls the robot directly (remote).
+This part has to be started on a different computer than the robot.
+The joystick/gamepad has to be connected to that computer, not the robot.
 Uses:
 - _nodes/motor_server.py_
 - _teleop_twist_keyboard_
 - _nodes/keyboard_motor_listener.py_